Dokken: Broken Bones (2011–2015)

 Dokken planned to release a new studio album in the fall 2012, with recording planned to finish by February and release before the band went on tour in June.
 The album would be released worldwide on Frontiers Records, which announced the signing of Dokken on November 22, 2011.
 Don Dokken announced the title of the new album to be Broken Bones and said the release date should be sometime in November 2012.
-They brought in session drummer Jimmy DeGrasso as Mick Brown couldn't record due to scheduling conflicts which made this the first album he didn't appear on in Dokken.
+They brought in session drummer Jimmy DeGrasso as Mick Brown couldn't record due to scheduling conflicts which made this the first album he didn't appear on in Dokken, although Brown has stated in interviews that Don simply didn't want to pay to fly him in for the sessions.
 The album was released on September 25, 2012.
 In November 2014, Sean McNabb was replaced by one-time Ted Nugent bassist (and perennial lead singer of Yngwie Malmsteen's Rising Force) Mark Boals.

 It was revealed in June 2015 that Dokken would be part of the Rockingham lineup at Nottingham's Rock City October 23–25.
 Dokken headlined on the Sunday, following Giuffria on stage.
 Other acts scheduled for that Sunday included Royal Hunt and Stan Bush.